13aece5e-4824-11ee-9e6c-42010a40000b

 DIAGNOSTIC APPROACH

-The autoimmune blistering disorders are a group of disorders which occur due to antibodies directed against antigens either in the epidermis, the basement membrane zone or the upper dermis
+The autoimmune blistering disorders are a group of disorders which occur due to antibodies directed against structural antigens

-To come to the correct diagnosis you should have a standardised approach to these rashes whch may involve some or all of the following:
+To come to the correct diagnosis you should have a standardised approach to these rashes which may involve some or all of the following:

 • Clinical assessment: History, exam, disease activity assessment